MJKWoolnough/gedcom/README.md

 }
 ```

-CasteEvent is a GEDCOM structure type
+CasteEvent is a GEDCOM structure type.

 #### type CasteName